 Angelina is an iconic society teahouse that was founded in Paris by an Austrian man in 1903, named after his daughter-in-law, or granddaughter, depending who you ask.
 Both women, in fact, were named Angelina.
 For over a century, Angelina has reeled in the famous and elegant of the world and cranked out famous hot chocolate.
 The best chocolate I've tasted in my chocoholic life.
 I've now had their exalted pitcher of chocolat l'africain three times during different visits to Paris, and it never fails to astound.
 The first time I had it was sort of by accident, in the Louvre in the exhausted and ecstatic aftermath of my first fashion week a year and a half ago.
 The most recent time was four days ago, after sitting for a portrait that will become an Hermés perfume campaign.
 A few groggy, jet lagged morning hours before my return flight to New York afforded me the perfect opportunity to sit, sketch, and chocolate-OD at one of the little round tables in the salon on the Rue de Rivoli...
 An auspicious way to start 2017, I'd say.
 A sweet way to greet January.

 Cheers!
-It's a bright and shining Sunday morning here in suburban New York, and a very special Sunday at that: the first Sunday--the first day at all--of the year 2017!
-There are two empty bottles of champagne in our recycling bin, an abundance of crumbs on our living room floor from our midnight soiree, and a shimmering silence engulfing my world: the silence of a household sleeping in.
-I hope everyone had a safe and celebratory night, and I wish you all many drained champagne bottles and feast-aftermaths in the coming year!
-Happy 2017.
+It's a bright and shining Sunday morning here in suburban New York.
+There are two empty champagne bottles in the recycling bin, and a shimmering silence engulfing my world: the silence of a household sleeping in.
+I hope everyone had a safe and celebratory NYE, and I wish you a happy 2017.

 On my flight home from Italy last month, I painted this postcard (in the dark cause the reading light at my seat didn't work and every one else was sleeping).
 It's a rough imitation of the Basilica of San Nicola in Bari, which had come to be the hub and intersection, heart and soul of my stay in that town.
 Unreligious but not atheistic, I've always felt a permeating wonder for religious art of all kinds, and the deep tradition that attends it, and the way it circumscribes a culture.
 So the Basilica, aside from being a convenient spot to hang around a stone's throw from my Aribnb, was a cache of fascinations, and especially enjoyable because it is dedicated to Saint Nicholas, my childhood favorite (the one who leaves chocolate in your shoe in December--at least in Germany or Scandinavia, or here if you're the child of the child of a Scandinavian)!